jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 # “Ruthlessly simple”

+^ These steps, and even the little bit of manual work at the end, hint at the philosophy behind Carthage.

-^ The prevailing design goal of Carthage, overriding almost all others, is that of “ruthless simplicity.”
+^ The prevailing design goal, overriding almost all others, is “ruthless simplicity.”
 We want a tool that is as simple as possible, and will try very hard to avoid features that add significant complexity.

 ---